HoseinHashemi/GRAFit/README.md

 -   If any, a directory where you have stored your pre-generated Point Spread Function (PSF) for each object.
 Otherwise, you may leave a PSF in your wrk\_dir or alternatively GRAFit will generate a PSF using Tiny Tim.

+-   Note that `object_list` should include at list the RA and DEC.
 This is a basic example which shows you how to run GRAFit:

 ``` r
 # GRAFitMaster(wrk_dir = "wrk_dir",